 Fortunately, here at Kicksta, we recently had the opportunity to sit down with growth hacking’s most off-the-wall genius.
 Though sporadic at times, Vincent’s words were nothing but pure digital marketing gold.
 Don’t believe us?
 Check ‘em out for yourself:

 Want to organically grow your Instagram and gain REAL followers?Try Kicksta Today!

 When somebody asks you what you do for a living, what do you tell them?

 I make people’s lives better.
 I do this through teaching and giving them the skills they need to grow their own companies.
 I help them achieve financial freedom and find investment money for their startups.

-I go through processes that are actually quite simple once you know them, but due to the amount of terrible information about marketing and entrepreneurship on the Internet, it’s hard to find the good stuff.
+I go through growth hacking processes that are actually quite simple once you know them, but due to the amount of terrible information about marketing and entrepreneurship on the Internet, it’s hard to find the good stuff.